 To address these challenges, the presidential initiative will focus on three primary areas: (1) publishing research and policy briefs that explore healthcare access issues across the state; (2) hosting three regional forums in early 2026 to bring together local officials, health care providers, and policy experts; and (3) supporting counties in developing strategies to improve local health care delivery systems.
 The initiative aims to promote collaboration across sectors, inform state and federal policy discussions, and ensure that all North Carolinians have access to care — when and where they need it.

-- Register Now: Statewide Forums
+- Statewide Forums

 - Friday, March 27, 2026